-A serologic test for past or current infection with SARS-CoV-2 will be performed for all participants at Day 1 (before the 1st vaccination) and 14 days, 6 months, and 1 year after the 2nd vaccination.
-Samples for the serologic tests will be sent to a central laboratory for testinga.
-Participants who test positive will be informed of the result by the study staff.
+A serologic test for past or current infection with SARS-CoV-2 will be performed for all participants at Day 1 (pre-vaccination), Day 29, Day 71, 6 months, and 1 year after vaccination.
+Samples for the serologic tests will be sent to a central laboratory for testing.a Participants who test positive will be informed of the result by the study staff.